CSE REU Projects for 2023

 Skills Required: Strong programming and mathematical background.
 Knowledge of machine learning foundations, both conceptual and practical.
 Significant experience with python, including ML libraries in python.
 Prior experience with deep learning, reinforcement learning, and/or robotics a strong plus.

 Computational imaging often deals with the problem of forming images free of artifacts and noise.
 REU students will work on advanced algorithms for image restoration that are based on integration of optimization and machine learning.
 We have developed a family of such techniques that use learned information, such as natural image features, to generate clean images from the corrupt ones.
 REU students will have an opportunity to learn about real-world problems in biomedical imaging, study cutting edge imaging technology, and contribute to this exciting research area.

-Skills Required: Familiarity with image processing and machine learning.
+Skills Required: Familiarity with image processing, optimization, and machine learning.
 Knowledge of Python and/or Matlab.

 Faculty: Ning Zhang

-In this project we work with experts in multiple domains of science (e.g., astrophysics, biology, nuclear chemistry) and seek to improve the performance and power efficiency of computations that benefit scientific inquiry.
-This often includes the exploitation of non-traditional computer architectures used to accelerate an application.
+In this project, we work with experts in multiple domains of science (e.g., astrophysics, aerosol chemistry, molecular biology) to improve the performance and power efficiency of computations that benefit scientific observation.
+Because computations must occur within or adjacent to the observing instrument, they must meet strict size, weight, and power (SWaP) constraints as well as achieving goals for application throughput and latency.
+To succeed within these constraints, we often turn to low-power multicores and to non-traditional computer architectures (FPGAs, GPUs) to accelerate an application.

 Skills Required: Programming ability; C/C++ experience a plus but not strictly required